tanmayibalina/Tasks/README.md

-#Task 1 Hello World
+# Task
+## DESCRIPTION
+The following circuits are desgined in tinkercad and coded in C++ language.

+# TASK 1 HELLO WORLD
-In this task i have used a 16x2 I2C LCD to print "hello world" in the first line along with a seconds timer in the second line using C++ programming language
+A 16X2 I2C LCD screen,An Ardiuno are used in this.
+The idea is to print "Hello World" in the first line of the screen and a seconds timer in the second line.

-#Task 2 Led
+# Task 2 Led
-In this task an Led and a potentionmeter are used.
-The knob of the potentiometer is used to regulate the brightness of the led accordingly.
+An led,a potentiometer and an ardunio are used.
+It is coded in such a way that The knob of the potentiometer,when turned,changes the brightness of the led.

-#Task 3 RGB Led
+# Task 3 RGB LED
-In this task, An RGB Led is used along with a potentiometer.
-The knob of the potentiometer is turned to change the colours of the led.
+An RGB led,a potentiometer and an ardunio are used.
+IT's function is similar to the above task, As the knob of the potentiometer is turned the colours of the LED change accordingly starting from RED.